 By promoting openness in your web footprint, you build better relationships with customers over time.
 Here are a few key ingredients to this secret recipe for success.

-It actually really helps the company to set up photos of staff – at least those at the top, and ideally everyone who works for the company.
+It actually really helps the company to set up photos of staff – at least those at the top.
 A visual directory helps customers, suppliers and everyone else to put a name with a face – and it sets the stage for more successful communications down the road.

-Customers may not need to know where everybody went to school and what their favorite color is – but on the other hand, buyers really do have an impact on customer relationships.
-Suppose one of your staffers went to school with one of your key accounts – but they didn’t know that.
+Customers may not need to know where everybody went to school and what their favorite color is.
+On the other hand, buyers really do have an impact on customer relationships.
+Suppose one of your staffers went to school with one of your key accounts, but they didn’t know that.
 Sometimes you’ll have that a-ha moment where you look at the bio as a reader and make that connection – and that’s a win-win for the customer and the company.

 This one is keenly important in today’s world.

 It’s common sense – if people can’t contact you, they can’t do business.

 When you take that extra step to publish the contact information prominently on the web, you facilitate those key points of contact that are going to develop the relationships and favor transparency.